-Our area of practice is focused heavily on neuropsychiatry, an emerging field within psychiatry also clustered under the umbrella of “Interventional Psychiatry.”
-Both of those, along with the area of HIV Psychiatry, which comprises the bulk of Dr. Sepah’s patient demographic, all fall under one medical specialty, psychiatry, governed by the American Board of Psychiatry & Neurology.
+At Pasadena Neuropsychiatry, our area of practice is focused heavily on neuropsychiatry, an emerging field within psychiatry that is also clustered under the umbrella of “Interventional Psychiatry.”
+Through this focus, we help our patients through a variety of treatments, such as MMD and OCD TMS.
+As a clinic, we also hold a focus on the area of HIV Psychiatry, which comprises the bulk of Dr. Sepah’s patient demographic.
+Neuropsychiatry, Interventional Psychiatry, and HIV Psychiatry all fall under one medical specialty, Psychiatry, governed by the American Board of Psychiatry & Neurology.

 What Do Board Certified and Diplomate Mean?